 - 1. Access the Reliability Distribution Analysis that contains the plot within which you want to censor a datapoint. - 2.
 In the left pane, select the plot within which you want to censor a datapoint. - 3.
 In the plot, select the desired datapoint.

-The Point Tooltip window appears.
+The Point Tooltip window appears, displaying the following fields: